-Description: This course will include a study of manufacturing processes and
+Description: This course will include a study of manufacturing processes and materials.
+A problem solving approach will be used, emphasizing the context of the manufacturing business and the complexities will be addressed.

-- 1. Describe the role of managers and management in an organization - Define management terminology - b.
+- 1. Describe the role of managers and management in an organization - a.
+Define management terminology - b.
 Identify economy changes and these influences on management decisions - c.
 Outline society's expectations of managers and organizations - 2.
 Discuss the foundations of planning and decision-making - a.
 Analyze the decision making process - b.
 Identify methods of decision making by managers and groups - c.
 Determine why planning is significant in organizations - d.
 Identify how goals are set and plans are developed - 3.
 Describe the foundation of control and operations management - a.
 Define control and why it is important to an organizations success - b.
 Define Value Chain Management and its role in operations management - 4.
 Analyze scenarios pertinent to manufacturing business, taking into account production, organizational, and financial constraints - 5.
-Explore industrial manufacturing and the free enterprise system in which it operates issues in digital media; a study of how digital media can assist in the work environment; provides a basis for further study in graphic design and production.
+Explore industrial manufacturing and the free enterprise system in which it operates practice in the programming, installation, and maintenance of PLCs.